Occupation Report ยท Education

 Your personalised plan

-Head Teachers score 22/100 on average — but your score depends on seniority, location, and skills.
+Head Teachers score 22/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Data Analysis & Performance Monitoring the job actually involves.

 Not a Head Teacher?
 Check your own score.